-STAT: Status shows the self-test data.
-(Refer to section 2.5 for explanation.)
+STAT: Status shows the self-test data

+(Refer to page 4 for explanation of codes and resolution.)

 NETCON: Internal rating used in the automatic positioning of this unit in the network.
 The normal range is from 0-7, 0 being best.
 Note that while a low number is better, any NetCon from 0 to 6 is OK.
 7 may indicate a problem with this unit or a unit in its path to the central receiver.